sage-inner-source/license-checker/README.md

 ## Usage

 **Note: Examples shown are installing `node.js` and `java` applications.
 Please change the `Install Repo Dependencies` step to reflect the language/package manager you are using.
 Repeat for multiple languages/package managers within the same repository.
-If no licenses are scanned, then please ensure the language/package manager is supported by [github/licensed](https://github.com/github/licensed/tree/master/docs/sources).**
+If no licenses are scanned, then please ensure the language/package manager is supported by [github/licensed](https://github.com/github/licensed/tree/master/docs/sources) and carry out any dditional steps mentioned for the specific source.**

 Basic usage displaying `licensed` output to the workflow logs and failing if licenses needing review are found.